 Learning at Higher Education level is a big step up from further education so we make sure you get lots of advice and support.
 Everyone learns differently and in the workplace you’ll need to work in different ways, so we make sure our courses test you in every way possible.
 Therefore, you will attend lectures and tutorials, undertake regular hands-on practical work in the laboratories or on the farm, sit exams, and complete coursework assignments.
 Guest speakers and visits to industry all support the learning.
-All students undertaken a major project in their final year concentrating on a topic that is of particular interest to them.
+All students undertake a major project in their final year concentrating on a topic that is of particular interest to them.

-Assessment is via a balance of course work and examination.
-Students receive written feedback on all course work to help them improve.
-In addition, first year students undertake examinations in two subjects at the end of the first term to enable them to gauge how they are progressing and feedback is provided on these exams.
-Examples of assessments may include a group of 3 students present on a specific issue in food production – e.g. pesticide residues in crops / fresh produce – and how the relevant farm assurance schemes requirements effectively manages the risk to levels which remove the problem / risk from the food chain.
+Assessment is via a balance of coursework and examination.
+Students receive written feedback on all coursework to help them improve.
+In addition, first-year students undertake examinations in two subjects at the end of the first term to enable them to gauge how they are progressing and feedback is provided on these exams.
+Examples of assessments may include a group of 3 students present on a specific issue in food production – e.g. pesticide residues in crops / fresh produce – and how the relevant farm assurance schemes requirements effectively manages the risk to levels which remove the problem/risk from the food chain.